wmayner/pyphi/docs/examples/conditional_independence.rst

     [ 0.25  0.25  0.25  0.25]
     [ 0.
 0. 0.
 1.  ]]

-A system which does not satisfy the conditional independence assumption exhibits “instantaneous causality.”
+A system which does not satisfy the conditional independence property exhibits “instantaneous causality.”
 In such situations, there must be additional exogenous variable(s) which explain the dependence.

 Consider the above example, but with the addition of a third node (|C|) which is equally likely to be ON or OFF, and such that when nodes |A| and |B| are in